hoalexander44/MomentumTeamWebsite/Blogs/CynHarris.md

 * Upcoming: It is approaching the end of the term, so hopefully we can polish the game and bring it to a presentable state!

+PPJ Week 10

+Tasks:
+1. Facilitating playtests: 2 hours
+Total: 2 hours

+* Positives: This is almost certainly going to be the most helpful playtest data we've collected.
+Everyone seemed to have something to say.
+* Negatives: Nothing was assigned to most of us this week, which I guess makes sense as we are nearing the end, but it always feels weird to report next to nothing.
+* Upcoming: Polishing and finishing off the game!